Skip to content

 pre_render_timeint0

-• grid_size: Defines the area in which the search will happen.
+• grid_size: Integer value that defines the area in which the search will happen.
 It should always be an integer greater than one.

 • render_mode: